 What to believe?
 Jury is still out.

 What do students think about uniforms?

 A student discussion: pros and cons of uniforms

 Editor’s note: This video is part of our high school milestones series about communication skills.
 The students in this video discuss the pros and cons of school uniforms.

 A University of Nevada, Reno, survey of 1,848 middle school students, published in 2022, revealed that 90 percent did not like wearing a uniform to school.
 Only 30 percent believed the uniforms “might reduce discipline issues, a mere 17 percent thought the uniform helped them focus at school, 34 percent believed their school was safer due to the uniforms and 37 percent said, “I worry less about my appearance” due to the uniform requirement.”

 An earlier study, also in Nevada, displayed similar unpopularity with newly instituted uniforms among middle school students.
 However, when the researchers looked into school discipline and local police records and compared them to the prior year’s data, discipline referrals were down 10 percent, there were 63 percent fewer police log reports, and incidences of graffiti, fights, and gang-related activity were all down.

 It’s a big issue

 The debate over uniforms in public schools encompasses many larger issues than simply what children should wear to school.
-It touches on issues of school improvement, freedom of expression and the “culture wars.”
+It touches on issues of school improvement, freedom of expression, and hot-button culture wars.
 It’s no wonder the debate rages on.